 Now, lets start to get your water sparkling blue again:

 Step 1 - Backwash the sand filter.
 Switch off the pool pump.
 Adjust the multi valve lever to "Backwash".
 Switch the pump on and watch the glass indicator.
-The water flowing through the glass indicator will become milky as the debris that have settled in the in the sand filter is washed out.
+The water flowing through the glass indicator will become milky as the debris that have settled in the in the sand filter is rinsed out.
 Let the pump run until the glass indicator becomes clear again.
 Leave for 30 seconds and repeat the procedure.

 Step 2 - Always test and correct the alkalinity as this reading may influence other reading if out of range.
 If alkalinity is too low, use HTH Alkalinity-up or Two10-Alkalinity-up.
 Add 2kg at a time and allow filter to run for a few hours.
 Add more alkalinity up after 6 hours if still too low (1 or 2 kg at a time).